jhallen/joe-editor/docs/man.md

 Used to get user name for EMACS compatible file locks.
 <br>

-<a name="filenames"></a>
-## Filenames

-Wherever JOE expects you to enter a file name, whether on the command line or in prompts within the editor, you may also type:

-* !command

-Read or write data to or from a shell command.
-For example, use __joe '!ls'__ to get a copy of your directory listing to edit or from within the editor use __^K D !mail jhallen@world.std.com__ to send the file being edited to me.

-* &gt;&gt;filename

-Use this to have JOE append the edited text to the end of the file "filename."

-* filename,START,SIZE

-Use this to access a fixed section of a file or device.  __START__ and __SIZE__ may be entered in decimal (ex.: 123) octal (ex.: 0777) or hexadecimal (ex.: 0xFF).
-For example, use __joe /dev/fd0,508,2__ to edit bytes 508 and 509 of the first floppy drive in Linux.

-* <blank>

-Use this to get input from the standard input or to write output to the standard output.
-For example, you can put joe in a pipe of commands:
-__quota -v | joe | mail root__, if you want to complain about your low quota.

-### Using JOE in a shell script

-Joe used to use /dev/tty to access the terminal.
-This caused a problem with idle-session killers (they would kill joe because the real tty device was not being accessed for a long time), so now joe only uses /dev/tty if you need to pipe a file into joe, as in:

-	echo "hi" | joe

-If you want to use joe in a shell script which has its stdin/stdout redirected, but you do not need to pipe to it', you should simply redirect joe's stdin/stdout to /dev/tty:

-	joe filename  </dev/tty >/dev/tty

-<br><br>
-<a name="joerc"></a>
 ## The joerc file

 ^T options, the help screens and the key-sequence to editor command